aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

 This construct is expected to be used as an input to the [ConfigureSpotEventPlugin](#configure-spot-event-plugin) construct. `ConfigureSpotEventPlugin` construct will generate a Spot Fleet Request Configuration from each provided `SpotEventPluginFleet` and will set these configurations to the Spot Event Plugin.

+_**Note:** You will have to create the groups manually using Deadline before submitting jobs.
+See https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/pools-and-groups.html

 ```ts
 const vpc = new Vpc(/* ... */);
 const renderQueue = new RenderQueue(stack, 'RenderQueue', /* ... */);